andis-spr/sshb.bat/README.md

 Quickly searching and selecting an SSH host from a bookmark text file, then
  - Starting a command line SSH session.
- - Mounting SFTP shares in Windows Explorer using SSHFS-win.
+ - Mounting SSHFS directories in Windows Explorer using SSHFS-win.

 # `ssh-hosts.txt`